 Discussions- for every chapter we read there will be a threaded discussion under the discussion tab in Blackboard.
 You are to answer the question posed in the discussion topic area.
 Most of the time these discussions will be applying the chapter we have read to some element of popular culture.
 You will not be able to do this well without reading first!
 You will not be able to see any other student's work until you create your own original post, to prevent students from simply copying others work.
 For your initial posting you need to have at least a 6-8 sentence well-formed paragraph.
 You are also required to respond to at least two (2) other student's postings.
 Comment on how their posting is similar to or different from your own.
 If you cannot make a 6-8 sentence paragraph responding to a single student then respond to 4 to 5.
 These discussion topics will only stay open for one week.
-Your original thread that you create with your name as the title is due 11:59 PM on Tuesdays.
-The responses will be due by 11:59 PM on Thursdays.
-All discussions will open on Thursday and close exactly one week later.
+Your original thread that you create with your name as the title is due 11:59 PM on Thursdays.
+The responses will be due by 11:59 PM on Saturdays.
+All discussions will open on Saturday and close exactly one week later.
+You need to use standard grammar on all academic work, including discussions.
+Failure to do so will negatively impact your grades on all written work.